Best Tips For Hiring A Wix Partner In The Wix Marketplace

 Working outside of any protected platform can be intimidating for an entrepreneur who so often needs this exact type of protection.

-When you are hiring a partner from the arena there are some necessary considerations to make and keep in mind when you are going through the process.
+When you are hiring a partner from the marketplace there are some necessary considerations to make and keep in mind when you are going through the process.

 1. You Are Not Protected - When you hire someone through a different marketplace like Fiverr or Upwork, you will have certain protections to ensure that if you and the freelancer don't end up seeing eye to eye that something can be worked out.

-Depending on which platform these protections will fluctuate but when you are working from the Arena you are working directly with that freelancer with no platform facilitating.
+Depending on which platform these protections will fluctuate but when you are working from the Marketplace you are working directly with that freelancer with no platform facilitating.

 This means that you don't get a service fee for using the platform but that also you need to negotiate your contracts and securities yourself.